tarunmunjal/PythonRestApiOnDemand/README.md

 in for stored procedure call.
 Stored procedre call will contain all the parameters sequentially as they are provided in the csv.

-The python api will require the parameters to be passed to run.
+Resulting RestApi api will require the parameters to be passed to run.
 It will require Database name,server/ip,username,password

 Example: